severalnines/docs/user-guide/dashboard.rst

 	- PostgreSQL server port.
 Default is 5432.

 * **User**
-	- Specify the PostgreSQL root user for example postgres.
+	- Specify the PostgreSQL root user for example, postgres.

 * **Password**
 	- Specify the PostgreSQL root password.